Taskade has followed that thread since day one.

 - Work with living memory: Projects, notes, and tables form persistent context that agents use to reason and act intelligently.

-- Collaborate with agents: Taskade Agents understand context, draft ideas, analyze data, and execute inside your workspace and Genesis apps.
+- Collaborate with agents: Taskade Agents understand context, draft ideas, analyze data, and execute inside your workspace and Genesis apps — powered by 11+ frontier models from OpenAI, Anthropic, and Google.

-- Automate with feedback: Flows connect your tools and data through real-time triggers and actions.
+- Automate with feedback: Automations connect your tools and data through real-time triggers and actions across 100+ integrations.
 Each loop improves through outcomes.

 - Publish and share instantly: Launch apps publicly or under a custom domain, personalize branding, and keep iterating without breaking flow.